VFX | 3D

 At first, it was only great, with nice rendering times and good prices.
 Since we didn’t have a budget we would wish for, mostly we stuck with the “low” priority, and I think because we are from Eastern-Europe, our renderings always finished in the night, after all other companies’ jobs finished.
 Then our experience with you upgraded to “awesome”, after we asked some plugins and scripts from you and you fulfilled our needs without a question.
 After that came the “godlike” period, when we had some bad frames, and you re-rendered it for free, not mentioning the case when your guys reconfigured some of the render-nodes only for us to be able to render the most complex shot we had.

 We had a stereo3D project, made for one of the National Parks here in Hungary.
 This was about the flora and fauna of the miocene era, we sort of created the world based on the tellings of the paleontologists.
 It included creating 8 different animals with animation, and making a 7 minutes long animation, which would work well in stereo3D in a 5D cinema with moving seats and generated wind.

-It seems like a challenging project.
-What gave you the most trouble?Working with people who aren’t familiar with the creative and 3D pipeline is always challenging.
+Working with people who aren’t familiar with the creative and 3D pipeline is always challenging.
 You can always get the “how about changing this and that, you can draw it fast, right?” questions in the very end of the project.
 There were lots of changes because of this problem, also creating scenes in such complexity can take it’s toll on the systems with crashes and extremely slow software-speed.

-What was the reason behind using an external render farm?This project was the most render-heavy recently, and since we had a very short time-frame and also not enough cpu-capacity in our office, we decided to use a render-farm for it.
+This project was the most render-heavy recently, and since we had a very short time-frame and also not enough cpu-capacity in our office, we decided to use a render-farm for it.
 We calculated the cost of buying a small farm for ourselves, but a couple of machines wouldn’t really help us.

-Do you have any previous experience with render farms?This was our first time to use a commercial farm.
+This was our first time to use a commercial farm.
 In our past jobs we had enough computing power to deal with the stuff we had on our hands, it only needed a little more attention to details to make the scenes compatible with network rendering.

 I think for a very small project people almost always will use in-house rendering.
 But when it comes to medium projects, cloud render farms are the best.
 They are very fast, and if you meet a helpful service like yours, it is not a [email protected] either.
 And there are the very big projects (e.g. feature films) where the companies tend to invest in a render-farm, since in a project in that scale you usually have lots of scripting, you want everything as your team needs it to be done, and easier.